Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Hypercomplete congruences

 \begin{remark} It is also possible to prove the equivalence of forcing conditions $\Forcing {\HCover\cG}{\Conn\infty} = \Forcing {\HCover\cG}\Surj$ using that the iterated diagonals of a hypercovering are hypercoverings. \end{remark}

 The following notion of hypersheaf generalizes the idea of hyperdescent of \cite{TV:hag1}.

-\begin{definition}[Hypersheaf for a topology] Let $\cE$ be a topos and $\cG$ a Grothendieck topology on $\cE$.
+\begin{definition}[Hypersheaf for a topology] Let $\cE$ be a topos and $\cG$ an extended Grothendieck topology on $\cE$.
 We say that an object $X\in \cE$ is a {\it $\cG$-hypersheaf} if it is local for all $\cG$-hypercoverings.
 The category of hypersheaves is defined as

 \end{definition}

 Any hypersheaf is a sheaf since $\cG\subseteq \HCover\cG$.